Joey Muthengi: Philanthropy

 Joey is the co-founder and a Director of the Muthengi Foundation, a non-profit charity organization that aims to develop economic empowerment through education.

 Filmography

-As an actress, she has been part of several local Tv drama series, including the award-winning Family drama 'Changing Times' which aired on Kenya Television Network from 2010–2012.
+As an actress, she has been part of several local TV drama series, including the award-winning Family drama 'Changing Times' which aired on Kenya Television Network from 2010 to 2012.
 She was also a lead character in the drama series 'Prem' which first aired on KTN in 2013-2014 and later on Africa Magic on DSTV.